erickger/data-focused-python-practical/_posts/2020-11-04-python-introduction.md

 Python is a powerful tool for **analytics**, which allows for better and faster ETL<sup>2</sup> tasks.
 Moreover, with the vast number of libraries available, statistics and machine learning outcomes are easy to achieve with the right knowledge.

-For my next posts, I will be talking about the difference between Python and other tools currently used for analytics purposes.
+For the next posts, I will be talking about the differences between Python and other programing languages that are used for analytics purposes.

 I wish you all can benefit from these posts, and I am looking forward to receiving your feedback.
 Happy coding!